mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Independent of these things?
 Independent of toe hitting rock?

 **Katagiri**: Oh, independent.
 You mean the mind is independent.
 Yes, actually mind is independent from that total dynamic working.
-Yes. *[Some laughter.]* The original nature of the mind is already there.
+Yes. *[There is some laughter.]* The original nature of the mind is already there.
 Original nature of the mind is what?
 Not-mind.
 No mind.
 It’s just conditioned origination, conditioned co-production.
 Function.
 That’s all.

 **Same person**: But anyway, mind exists before these things are happening.